World War I: Continuation of trench warfare

-Neither side proved able to deliver a decisive blow for the next two years.
-Throughout 1915–17, the British Empire and France suffered more casualties than Germany, because of both the strategic and tactical stances chosen by the sides.
-Strategically, while the Germans mounted only one major offensive, the Allies made several attempts to break through the German lines.

-In February 1916 the Germans attacked French defensive positions at the Battle of Verdun, lasting until December 1916.
-The Germans made initial gains, before French counter-attacks returned matters to near their starting point.
-Casualties were greater for the French, but the Germans bled heavily as well, with anywhere from 700,000 to 975,000 casualties suffered between the two combatants.
+In February 1916, the Germans attacked French defensive positions at the Battle of Verdun, lasting until December 1916.
+Casualties were greater for the French, but the Germans bled heavily as well, with anywhere from 700,000 to 975,000 casualties between the two combatants.
 Verdun became a symbol of French determination and self-sacrifice.

-The Battle of the Somme was an Anglo-French offensive of July to November 1916.
-The opening day on 1 July 1916 was the bloodiest single day in the history of the British Army, which suffered 57,470 casualties, including 19,240 dead.
-As a whole, the Somme offensive led to an estimated 420,000 British casualties, along with 200,000 French and 500,000 German.
-Gun fire was not the only factor taking lives; the diseases that emerged in the trenches were a major killer on both sides.
-The living conditions made it so that countless diseases and infections occurred, such as trench foot, shell shock, blindness/burns from mustard gas, lice, trench fever, "cooties" (body lice) and the 'Spanish flu'.
+The Battle of the Somme was an Anglo-French offensive from July to November 1916.
+The opening day, on 1 July 1916, was the bloodiest single day in the history of the British Army, which suffered 57,500 casualties, including 19,200 dead.
+As a whole, the Somme offensive led to an estimated 420,000 British casualties, along with 200,000 French and 500,000 Germans.
+The diseases that emerged in the trenches were a major killer on both sides.
+The living conditions led to disease and infection, such as trench foot, lice, typhus, trench fever, and the 'Spanish flu'.